Upturn unsubscribed user

 ETF Overview

-The ProShares S&P Kensho Smart Factories ETF (FCTR) seeks investment results, before fees and expenses, that correspond to the performance of the S&P Kensho Smart Factories Index.
-It focuses on companies involved in the innovation and development of smart factories, including robotics, automation, and digital manufacturing.
+The ProShares S&P Kensho Smart Factories ETF (FCTR) seeks to track the performance of the S&P Kensho Smart Factories Index.
+It focuses on companies involved in the development, production, and utilization of technologies and services related to advanced manufacturing and smart factories.

-ProShares is a well-known issuer of leveraged and inverse ETFs, and has a solid reputation for providing innovative investment products.
+ProShares is a well-known issuer of leveraged and inverse ETFs and has a solid reputation for providing innovative investment solutions.

-ProShares has a team of experienced investment professionals with expertise in ETF management and index tracking.
+ProShares has a dedicated team of investment professionals with experience in managing various types of ETFs, including those focused on specific sectors and themes.

 Investment Objective